-Check all accessories to make sure they're correctly and securely attached.
+Check all accessories to make sure that they're attached correctly and securely.

 Some bikes include accessories, such as a kickstand, or you may have added some of your own.
 Visit the Support section on our website for further instructions on operation and maintenance, or follow the instructions that came with your accessories.